 According to some statistics, 90% of the persons in the United States are of the opinion that infidelity is morally wrong.
 My place is not to say infidelity is a sin, but I do know the after-effects can be devastating.
-Reactions to betrayal can easily cause people to act out in evil ways; acute rage, dismemberment, murder, etc. And this is not perceived.
+Reactions to betrayal can easily cause people to act out in evil ways: acute rage, dismemberment, murder, etc. This is not perceived.
 It’s.
 Absolutely.
 Real.
 High emotion does not wait for platitudes and divine intervention.
-It moves any darn way it sees fit in the heat of the traumatic moment: sacred surroundings be damned.
+It moves any darn way it sees fit in the heat of a traumatic moment.
+Sacred surroundings be damned.

 So how many Hail Marys, or recitation of Bible verses does it take to absolve one of their adverse behavior?
 How many acts of contrition or charitable gifts will make amends to the betrayed spouse and family?
 I understand pastors step down from the pulpit for the sake of the community, but for those implicated – have lessons been learned?
 Is true enlightenment to be gained solely through prayer, rote admonishments and burying the matter?

 Infidelity is not one-size-fits-all.
 Each individual involved has a personal backstory that is carried into the relationship.
 These stories warrant a proper, thorough, and nonjudgmental examination.
 It would benefit everyone if a more proactive approach toward infidelity prevention was implemented.